The Last Hour: Thoughts on Dying and Letting Go

 Posted Tuesday, September 08, 2009

-This article is an excerpt from our free ebook Be Not Afraid.
+This article is an excerpt from Be Not Afraid.

 Even in his late eighties, my father-in-law, Hans, made trips from Connecticut to Europe.
 A self-taught scholar with a passion for history and religion, he wasn’t going to let age get in the way of conferences and tours.
 If meeting interesting people required flying long distances, so be it.
 After all, traveling didn’t wear him out.
 It rejuvenated him.
 A family member predicted, “When he dies, he’ll die in harness.”